jaeseopark/corganize/README.md

 ## Guide to Using Presets

-- `sampling_weight`: Liklihood of the preset getting selected in the sampling process.
+- `weight`: Liklihood of the preset getting selected in the sampling process.
 - `batch_count`: How many images to diffuse when the preset does get selected.

 TODO: more instructions